Head Like a Hole: Legacy

 Since its commercial maxi-single release, "Head Like a Hole" continues to generate an impact on other musicians and bands.
-PopMatters ranked the track 37th on their list of "The 100 Greatest Alternative Singles of the ‘80s".
+New Zealand-based rock band Head Like a Hole is named after the song.
+The song was ranked at No. 37 on PopMatters list of "The 100 Greatest Alternative Singles of the ‘80s".

 Cover versions

-"Head Like a Hole" is the most widely covered Nine Inch Nails song.
-In 2005, The String Quartet Tribute released a cover album of reworked versions of Pretty Hate Machine, including "Head Like a Hole".
-Other bands who covered the track include punk rock band AFI, rock artist Ryan Star, new wave band Devo, indie rock band Honest Bob and the Factory-to-Dealer Incentives, gothic metal band Lullacry, nu metal band Korn, post-industrial band Pig, hard rock band Buckcherry, and Christian rock band Showbread.
-Deathcore act Carnifex did a cover of the song on their EP, Bury Me In Blasphemy.
-New Zealand-based grunge band Head Like a Hole is named after the song.
-The name is sometimes abbreviated to avoid copyright infringement issues.
+Honest Bob & the Factory-to-Dealer Incentives released a cover of the song on their 2004 album Second & Eighteen.
+In 2005, Vitamin String Quartet released a cover album of reworked versions of Pretty Hate Machine songs, including "Head Like a Hole".
+Other bands who covered the track include American rock band AFI, Ryan Star, new wave band Devo, nu metal band Korn, and hard rock band Buckcherry.
+American deathcore act Carnifex did a cover of the song on their EP, Bury Me In Blasphemy (2018).

 In popular culture

-The song was remixed and rewritten by Charlie Brooker with Reznor's approval as the pop song "On a Roll" for the fifth series episode "Rachel, Jack and Ashley Too" of Black Mirror.
-The song was released as a single on June 14, 2019.
-At the end of the episode, Cyrus performed a cover version of "Head Like a Hole".
+The song was remixed and rewritten by Charlie Brooker with Reznor's approval as the dance-pop song "On a Roll" for the fifth series episode "Rachel, Jack and Ashley Too" of Black Mirror.
+The song was released as a promotional single on June 14, 2019.
+At the end of the episode, American singer Miley Cyrus, in character as Ashley O, performed a cover version of "Head Like a Hole".
 During her live set at Glastonbury Festival 2019 in Pilton, Somerset on June 30, 2019, Cyrus performed a medley of "On a Roll" and "Head Like a Hole".

-Ban
+Controversy

-"Head Like a Hole" was banned from airplay after the September 11 attacks, when Clear Channel Communications placed it in a 2001 list of post-9/11 inappropriate song titles not for radio airplay.
+"Head Like a Hole" was one of the songs listed by Clear Channel Communications (now iHeartRadio) in their "Songs with Questionable Lyrics" memorandum by after the September 11 attacks, which cautioned stations owned by the company against playing music on the list.